yene/Sparkle/README.markdown

 # Sparkle for Github

-An easy-to-use software update framework for Cocoa developers on Github.
+An easy-to-use software update framework for OS X developers on Github.

 ![github](github.png)
 ![sign](sign.png)